-It's common for people to have concerns when it comes to faxing online.
-You may feel as though faxing online is scary and not secure, but when you use a secure online fax service, there are state-of-the-art security features, such as SSL encryption, you can ensure the safety of sensitive information and documents.
-When you're looking for a faxing service to use in your company, it's important to check and make sure their website mentions information about the secure delivery and storage of faxes.
+It's common for people to have concerns about the safety of online faxing.
+But by using a secure and highly rated online fax service with state-of-the-art security features, such as SSL encryption, you can ensure the safety of sensitive information and documents.
+When you're looking for a faxing service, it's important to ensure the company's website mentions information about the secure delivery and storage of faxes.

 Online faxing is secure

 Online fax services are just as safe as other forms of communication, if not safer.
-Depending on your fax service provider, you can even opt for advanced security options for extra protection.
+Some fax service providers even offer advanced security options for extra protection.
 Here are some of the facts about sending online faxes safely.

-Email hacking is a much more common occurrence than the hacking of telephone lines, which are used to transmit faxes.
+Email hacking is much more common than the hacking of telephone lines, which are used to transmit faxes.
 Emails are easily forged.
-Anyone can type out an email and make it look as though someone else sent it, but only faxes can be handwritten and signed to ensure authenticity.
-Many industries that deal in sensitive information, such as the medical, legal and economic sectors, are choosing to use online fax instead of email when they can.
+Anyone can type an email and make it look as though someone else sent it, but only faxes can be handwritten and signed to ensure authenticity.
+Many industries that handle sensitive information – such as the medical, legal and economic sectors – use online faxes instead of email when they can.

 Online fax vs. printed fax

-There are many security benefits that come from using online faxes compared to printed faxes.
-Printed faxes take time to print out, but if left unattended, they can be read or stolen by anyone in the immediate area.
-In that case, the thief has a legally binding, printed document to use at his or her discretion.
-Instead of employees wasting their time watching a long fax print out, they can receive a fax online, where it is safely stored on their computers.
+Online faxes have many security advantages over printed faxes.
+If printed faxes are left unattended, they can be read or stolen by anyone in the immediate area.
+In that case, the thief has a legally binding, printed document to use at their discretion.
+Printed faxes also take time to print out.
+Instead wasting time watching a long fax print out, employees can receive a fax online, where it is safely stored on their computers.
 [Read related article: Are Fax Machines Obsolete?]

 When you receive faxes online, you get an email alert with a link to your fax, which you can then open in a secure internet browser.
 From there, you can print, copy and save the fax.

-If you're concerned someone may fraudulently use your online fax account to send faxes at your expense, many online fax services offer protection against that by using confirmation emails.
-Each time a fax is sent from your account, you receive a confirmation email.
-If you ever get a confirmation email for a fax you didn't send, you'll know your account has been compromised.
-You can then change your password or contact support to suspend your account.
+If you're concerned someone may fraudulently use your online fax account to send faxes at your expense, look for an online fax service that uses confirmation emails.
+With this feature, each time a fax is sent from your account, you receive a confirmation email.
+If you ever get a confirmation email for a fax you didn't send, you'll know your account has been compromised and can then change your password or contact support to suspend your account.

 The best way to learn how to receive a fax online safely is by using the customer support features of the online fax service you choose.
-Many of them have how-to guides and blogs posted online for you to look through.
-You can also call or live chat with support staff if you have any questions about how to receive a fax online.
+Many have how-to guides and blogs, or you can call or live chat with support staff if you have any questions about how to receive a fax online.

 Is there an audit trail for your fax documents?

 There is basically a centralized document delivery hub for the faxes you send.
-Throughout the entire document delivery process, each step is managed electronically, and there are routing rules that control how and your faxes are sent and received.
-The information can be exchanged electronically, in real time directly from your applications and without manual intervention.
-You will be able to trace the document from the time it leaves your application until the time it is received.
+Each step of the document delivery process is managed electronically, and there are routing rules that control how your faxes are sent and received.
+The information can be exchanged electronically, in real time, directly from your applications and without manual intervention.
+You can trace the document from the time it leaves your application until the time it is received.

 Are your faxes being received by the right people?

 Online faxes are tamper-resistant.
-The faxes you send are directly sent to an end-users email inbox, which means they are not sitting out in the open like they would be if sent to a traditional fax machine.
-When the fax arrives to you or to your intended recipient, it is tamper resistant and cannot be edited without any change appearing in the audit trail.
+Faxes are sent directly to an end user's inbox, which means they are not sitting out in the open as they would be if they were sent to a traditional fax machine.
+After the fax arrives, it cannot be edited without any change appearing in the audit trail.

 Are there security issues?

 Sending a fax via the internet eliminates the security risks that are often associated with stand-alone fax machines.
-Most online fax services offer extra layers of protection with encrypted delivery options, which help to diminish the risk of confidential information getting into the wrong hands.
-Your documents are delivered to the intended recipient in a tamper-resistant format that is protected from corruption.
+Most online fax services offer extra layers of protection with encrypted delivery options, which help to diminish the risk that confidential information will get into the wrong hands.
+Your documents are delivered to the intended recipients in a tamper-resistant format that is protected from corruption.

-To put your mind at ease when it comes to the safety and security of sending online faxes, keep in mind that there is an audit trail for each fax you send and receive.
+Keep in mind that there is an audit trail for each fax you send and receive.
 Each step along the way is automatically recorded, stored, organized and available for current and future auditing purposes.
-You are able to track the history of the fax, provide and receive verification of the fax delivery, route the incoming faxes to an individual email inbox, and assign access passwords to only those who are permitted to send and receive faxes.

-Now that you have some information on the security of online faxes and how online faxing services work, you can find an online fax service provider that fits your needs.
-Once you make the switch, you can rest easy, knowing your faxes are safe and secure.
+Now that you have some information on the security of online faxes and how online faxing services work, you can find the service provider that fits your needs.
+Once you make the switch, you can rest easy knowing your faxes are safe, secure and simple to send.